Natalie Harrowell

 Natalie Harrowell (9 February 1990 – 10 December 2019) was an English rugby league player who played in the first-ever Women's Super League Grand Final in 2017.
 Harrowell played for Featherstone Rovers and was regarded as a "key member of the women's club team", she also held 3 caps for England Rugby League.
 She was admitted to the hospital with a virus and died on 10 December 2019.

+Representative career

+Harrowell made her England debut on 22 October 2016 against France scoring the final try of the game as England won 36–6 in Avignon.
+The following June she was selected for the England tour of France in which England won twice in Perpignan for a 2–0 series victory.